trulyronak/apush/docs/chapters9-15.md

 ### Effect
 The Great Compromise resulted in a bi-cameral legislature, in which there would be a Senate in which all states have equal representation and a House of Representatives where states would send delegates based on population.

+This compromise plan was known as the Connecticut plan.

 ## Federalists

 ### Overview